WPCD-Workflows/documentation/source/eqreconstr.rst

    mkdir $ITMWORK/imas_kepler

-(the one below is the latest version of the dressed kepler containing all the actors for EQreconstruct, EQstabil and ETS-6)
+(the one below is the latest version of the dressed kepler containing all the actors for EQRECONSTRUCT, EQSTABIL and ETS-6)

 .. code-block:: console